Graph-constrained Analysis for Multivariate Functional Data: Introduction

-Multivariate functional data are often modeled using a latent multivariate stochastic process, such as a multivariate Gaussian process (GP) (\cite{wackernagel2013multivariate, banerjee2014hierarchical, creswikle11, qiao2019functional}).
-Hence, it is natural to seek extensions of graphical models to settings where each node represents an entire function or stochastic process.
-Two recent approaches have extended the GGM to represent conditional dependencies among multivariate stochastic processes on continuous domains: (i) functional GGM (FGGM); and (ii) graphical Gaussian Process (GGP).
-The former relies on a multivariate Kosambi-Karhounen-Lo\`eve basis expansion and estimates the sparsity (graphical model) of the precision matrices of the Gaussian coefficient vectors via penalised estimation \citep{zapata2019partial, zhu2016bayesian}.
-Functional GGMs have been primarily used for functional data analysis, which customarily uses basis function representations but has also been applied to spatial data \citep{krock2021modeling}.
-These methods estimate the unknown graph through aforementioned regularization techniques.
+Two recent approaches have extended GGM to represent conditional dependencies among multivariate processes on continuous domains - (i) functional Gaussian Graphical Model (FGGM) and (ii) graphical Gaussian Process (GGP).
+FGGMs rely on a Karhounen-Loeve (KL) basis expansion of the multivariate process and imposes a sparse graphical structure on the precision matrix of the coefficient vectors via penalized estimation \citep{zapata2019partial, zhu2016bayesian}.
+FGGM has been primarily used for functional data analysis which commonly uses basis function representations, but have also been used for spatial data \citep{kleiber2019model, krock2021modeling}.
+FGGM require replicate data to estimate the graph via penalized regression.

-Graphical GP \citep[GGP,][]{dey2021ggp} focuses on multivariate spatial analysis and proposes an optimal multivariate GP covariance function that exactly conforms to a specified graph.
-Given an undirected graph and a multivariate covariance function, a GGP has the optimal covariance function under a graphical constraint.
-In other words, the processes comprising a GGP exactly satisfies process-level conditional independence specified by the graph.
-GGP is constructed by an algorithm called {\em stitching} that scales effectively for likelihood-based analysis of {\em highly multivariate} spatial data involving a large number of outcome variables by leveraging the sparsity of the graph.
-GGP retains marginal and edge-specific covariances from a parametric multivariate covariance function, thereby facilitating interpretation of the attributes of each individual process via inference on the respective parameters, which is often the primary inferential objective in spatial analysis.
+GGP focuses on multivariate spatial analysis \citep{dey2021ggp} \pink{(AD: The citation is weirdly formatted.
+Use the correct citation from Biometrika page.)} and proposes multivariate GP covariance functions that exactly conform to a prespecified graph.
+GGP can be broadly viewed as an extension of Dempster's covariance selection to infinite-dimensional settings -- given a non-graphical multivariate covariance function, it obtains the optimal graphical covariance function with conditional independences as specified by a graph.
+GGPs are constructed by an algorithm called {\em stitching} which ensures scalable likelihood-based analysis of highly multivariate spatial data by leveraging the sparsity of the graph.
+This approach retains marginal and edge-specific covariances from a parametric multivariate covariance function thereby facilitating interpretation of spatial properties of each process via inference on the parameters -- a key objective in spatial analysis.
+GGP can be extended to learn the graph itself, and unlike FGGM, GGP can be used without replicate data which is the typical settings in many spatial applications.